subiyanaaz39-bit/Pizza_sales_analysis/README.md

 # Pizza Sales Analysis Using SQL

 ##  Project Overview

-This project analyzes Pizza Hut sales data using SQL to uncover business insights from customer orders, revenue trends, and product performance.
-The analysis helps identify high-performing products, customer preferences, and opportunities to improve business decisions.
+This project analyzes Pizza Hut sales data using SQL and Power BI to uncover business insights from customer orders and revenue data.
+The analysis focuses on understanding sales performance, identifying top-performing products, and generating actionable recommendations for business decision-making.

 ---